 Alongside their completion of more than 170 weeks of trail maintenance and practical conservation work, the teams found time for plenty of hiking and exploring in Thórsmörk and Goðaland and out on the Laugavegur Trail.
 The pictures were taken by our volunteers and tell the story of their summer.

 Opportunities for hiking have always been an important part of our volunteer programme and our location in Thórsmörk, at the southern end of the Laugavegur Trail, means that many of our volunteers have the opportunity to complete the famous multi-day hike.
 For many participants, the Laugavegur hike is the highlight of their visit.

 Liam Corcoran, one of our talented Trailteam volunteers, made a short video of the experience last summer and we would like to share it with you here…

 After 6 weeks of applications and interviews, our 2021 Trailteams are taking shape and preparations for the summer are going well.

 Although we are focused on office tasks and preparations at this time of year, it is always very exciting to meet the new teams and talk about our plans for the summer, the challenges and the adventures ahead.
 Despite the ongoing uncertainty caused by the coronavirus pandemic, we remain cautiously optimistic that the situation will improve and allow us to go ahead with plans to return to the trails in May.

 Just in case you were still deciding – It is not too late to join.

-Full details can be found at https://trailteam.is/opportunities/
+Full details including project outlines, dates and application forms can be found on our website… https://trailteam.is/opportunities/